Protection Order Lawyer in Ohio • Engel & Martin, LLC

 Temporary Protection Orders

-are typically issued ex parte, or after the court has only heard from one side.
-A full hearing on the protection order is usually scheduled with ten days.
+Temporary protection orders (TPOs) are issued by criminal courts when alleged victims accuse a defendant of domestic violence or sexually-oriented offenses between family or household members.
+They are typically issued ex parte, or after the court has only heard from one side.
+A full hearing on the protection order is usually scheduled within ten days.

 Anti-Stalking Protection Orders and Civil Stalking Protection Orders